tkubica12/dataplayground/README.md

 - Stream Analytics getting raw pageviews and stars stream to bronze tier as Parquet files
 - Databricks processing orchestrated by Data Factory
   - Two clusters - single node and serverless
-  - Notebook to get data from bronze tier and create Delta tables in silver tier
+  - Notebook to get data from bronze tier and create Delta tables in silver tier using managed tables in Unity Catalog
   - Data movement from SQL do bronze tier and coordinated run of Databricks notebook is orchestrated via Data Factory pipeline

 ## Data analysis